The Space Between Worlds

 Some dreams help us process the ordinary pieces of daily life — the conversations, emotions, and worries we carry through the day.

-Some are of the past or the future yet to be seen.
+Some are of the past or the future yet to be seen, or visits from the spirit world offering messages of comfort and reassurance.

 Others feel different.
 Like they arrive carrying a message.
 A healing.